miohtama/mfabrik.zoho/README.txt

-If you wish to use this code in a commercial product, relicense it or you are looking for high quality Zoho/Python support, please contact `mFabrik Research <mailto:research@mfabrik.com>`.
+If you wish to use this code in a commercial product, relicense it or you are looking for high quality Zoho/Python support, please contact `mFabrik Research <mailto:research@mfabrik.com>`_.
-Our top class Python developers are ready to serve you.
+Our top class Python developers are ready to help you with your software development.

 Further reading
 ---------------